chengzhuzhang94/Local-Signal-Detection/README.md

 However, we made some changes on the raw dataset, which mainly is about adding interaction of variables and implement standardization.
 Because github has a limit of file size, so we upload dataset files to a public Kaggle dataset address: https://www.kaggle.com/datasets/chengzhuzhang/transformed-beijing-housing-price-from-lianjia

-There are two CSV files in the before-mentioned Kaggle dataset address, which need to be downloaded to current working directory as sourcing datasets.
+There are three CSV files in the before-mentioned Kaggle dataset address, which need to be downloaded to current working directory as sourcing datasets.
 Specifically, they are

 * `new BJ house.csv`: this CSV file is the raw source dataset I got from Kaggle dataset.
 This dataset contains 293,963 data points and 28 columns.
 In the Matlab code, only column 3 (long) and column 4 (lat) are necessary.
 The location information is used to determine whether the house falls into the manual crafted triangulation.
 Only valid data points are kept for down-streaming fitting.
 The detailed list of column names is contained in the second line of the Matlab script `github_BJ.m`.

-* `new BJ stepAIC design matrix std.csv`: this CSV file is transformed from `new BJ house.csv`, which contains all variables including raw variables and interaction of raw variables.
+* `new BJ stepAIC design matrix.csv`: this CSV file is transformed from `new BJ house.csv`, which contains all variables including raw variables and interaction of raw variables.
 They are picked via AIC and stepwise selection method from the entire set consists of all main effects and interactions of all covariates.
 This step is implemented in R studio (but not added to the current folder).
 You can check the first row of this CSV file to know what it represents.
 The first column is called “intercept” and would always be 1.

-This dataset is already standardized.
+* `new BJ stepAIC design matrix std.csv`: this CSV file is transformed from `new BJ house.csv`, which contains all variables including raw variables and interaction of raw variables.
+The raw dataset is standardized first, then we calculate the design matrix of the standardized dataset and store it.

 ## Continuous Response Simulation